mattcole75/spark/serverAsBuilt.md

 ```

 ## Install Apache 2
-Update the OS packkage sources in preperation for installing Apache 2
+Update the OS package sources in preperation for installing Apache 2
 ```
 sudo apt update
 ```